BTawaifi/Audio-DeSilencer/README.md

 ## Contributing

-Contributions to AudioDeSilencer are highly encouraged!
+Contributions to Audio DeSilencer are highly encouraged!
 Whether you'd like to report issues or submit pull requests to enhance the tool, your contributions are invaluable.
 Please refer to the [CONTRIBUTING](CONTRIBUTING.md) guide for details on how to contribute.

 ## License